 “I cannot recommend this course enough.
 Gregory, Elana and Angela are excellent facilitators and taking this course has been fundamental in opening my eyes to the realities of race and identity.”

 “The takeaway for me has been immense.
 I literally feel as though I have woken up.
 I now have a much better understanding of institutionalized racism, how it came to be, how it manifests in absolutely every aspect of life, why it persists and most importantly, what my place in it all has been and is.
 The class and the teachings have rocked my world..."

 For more, see our website: beyondseparation.net

 *We believe that, as white-identified people, we have a responsibility to educate ourselves about racism.
 In addition, coming together in a white-only space can enable us to be more honest about feelings and experiences that might otherwise be held back out of embarrassment or fear of causing pain to people of color.
-Honest dialogues about race among white-identified people also disrupts the white social norm that ordinarily discourages us from having these conversations.
+Honest dialogues about racism among white-identified people also disrupts the white social norm that ordinarily discourages these conversations.

 **Please consider paying as much as you are able in order to support this work.
 We have a limited number of partial scholarships available.